adamsilver/fdpb/03-Book-A-Flight.md

 >
 ```

-- The role is set to `combobox` indicating that this control is more than just a regular text box.
+- The role is set to `combobox` indicating that this is more than just a regular text box.
 - The `aria-autocomplete` attribute indicates that a list of options will appear from which the user can choose.
 - The `aria-expanded` attributes tells users whether the menu is currently expanded or collapsed by toggling between `true` and `false` values.
 - The `autocomplete` attribute is set to `off` to stop browsers making their own suggestions interfering with those offered by the component itself.

-#### The button
+#### The menu toggle button

 ```HTML
 <button class="autocomplete-button" type="button" tabindex="-1" aria-label="Show suggestions">▾</button>
 ```

-- The button is mostly for mouse users.
+- The button is for mouse users.
 Clicking it reveals all the suggestions, similar to the select box.
 - It has `type="button"` which stops it from submitting the form like a regular submit button.
-- The `tabindex` attribute is set to `-1` because we don't want to be part of the tab sequence.
-Keyboard interaction is handled through the arrow keys (more on that shortly).
+- The `tabindex` attribute is set to `-1` because we don't want it to be part of the tab sequence.
+Keyboard interaction is handled with Javascript keyboard events (more on this shortly).

-#### The menu
+#### The suggestions menu

 ```HTML
 <ul